-The problem is, nobody seems to agree how many words a novel should have.
+The problem is, nobody seems to agree on how many words a novel should have.

 Ask around and you’ll hear, “Novels range from 55,000 to 300,000 words.”